phukkoo/Coursera_getdata_assignment/CodeBook.md

    * subject_test/train.txt ( Subject data)
    All this data from test/train will be merged to form one set of data.
 3. Meta data assocaited with the features and activities will be read features.txt and activity_labels.txt.
 4. The readings data got from y_test/train.txt will be filtered out only to give us those reading that are associated with means and standard deviations.
-Hence the element( column ) size will come down from 561 to 68
+Hence the element( column ) size will come down from 561 to 66 .
+I have only taken into considerations those measurements that are the mean and standard deviations  for each measurement , so measurements like meanFreq() which is  Weighted average of the frequency components to obtain a mean frequency  etc are ignored.
-5. I have decided to go with the feature name which have been listed above , as the descriptive variable name.
+5. I have decided to go with the feature name which have been listed above , as the descriptive variable name, with just the basic cleanup to make the feature names compatible with the R varibale namng conventions of no special caharacters and so have removed () and replaced '-' by '_'.
 The main reason being that they are quite long and have I made it more descriptive they may not be any more useful.
 The current feature names are not too elaborate or short and according to me serve thepurpose and are in line with the tidy data principles.
 6. Once we have the data is the above format , it is grouped_by the Subject and Activity to get the average values for the above measurements.
 All this is achieved by using the dplyr library .
 7. Once 180 observation with the required num of observation are got, it is melted down using the gather function from the tidyr package to get a tidy_data txt file in the narrow format of 11880 rows X 4 columns ( Subject, Measure, ACtivity ad Value)